 4. Temporary Reassignment or In-school Suspension means the student will attend school but will be temporarily isolated from one or more classes while under supervision.
 A temporary reassignment should not exceed five consecutive school days.
-Parents/guardians shall be notified verbally prior to a temporary reassignment or In-school Suspension with a written follow up.
+Parents/guardians shall be notified verbally at least 24 hours prior to a temporary reassignment or In-school Suspension with a written follow up.

-The Principal is authorized to issue reassignment, restrictions from activities, or place a student on probation for repeated failure to conform to the Code of Conduct, classroom rules, or for any conduct that causes material or substantial disruption to the school/class environment, interferes with the rights of others, presents a threat to the health and safety of students, employees, and visitors, is otherwise inappropriate, or is prohibited by law.
+The Principal is authorized to issue reassignment, restrictions from activities, or place a student on probation for repeated failure to conform to the Code of Conduct, classroom rules, or for any conduct that causes material or substantial disruption to the school/class environment, interferes with the rights of others, presents a threat to the health and safety of students, employees, or visitors, is otherwise inappropriate, or is prohibited by law.

 - 5. Probation means a student is given a conditional suspension of a penalty for a definite period of time in addition to being reprimanded.
 The conditional suspension will mean the student must meet the conditions and terms for the suspension of the penalty.
 Failure of the student to meet these conditions and terms will result in reinstatement of the penalty.
-Notwithstanding the assignment of probation, no imposition of the suspended consequence may be administered unless and until all of the provisions of this policy applicable to the suspended consequence (i.e., long-term suspension, expulsion, etc.) are satisfied. - Out-of-school suspension means the temporary denial of a student's attendance at school for a specific period of time.
+Notwithstanding the assignment of probation, no imposition of the suspended consequence may be administered unless and until all of the provisions of this policy applicable to the suspended consequence (i.e., long-term suspension, expulsion, etc.) are satisfied.
+The building principal is authorized to place a student on probation for any of the reasons stated in paragraph 4, above. - 6.
+Out-of-school suspension means the temporary denial of a student's attendance at school for a specific period of time.
 It includes short-term and long-term out-of-school suspensions. - a.
 Short-term suspension.
 A short-term suspension means an out-of-school suspension of ten (10) consecutive school days or less.
 RSA 193:13, I (a).